Chad McQueen: Acting career

 McQueen began his career as a film actor, playing the character Dutch in The Karate Kid and The Karate Kid Part II.
 His further acting work included main roles in direct-to-video action films including Martial Law, Death Ring, and Red Line.
 He also worked as a producer, winning a Telly Award for his documentary Filming at Speed.
 After his retirement from acting, McQueen appeared as himself on various television programs related to motorsports, including Hot Rod TV and Celebrity Rides.

 Attempts were made to arrange for him to reprise his role as Dutch in the series Cobra Kai, but commitments to his company, McQueen Racing, and problems with his racing injuries, prevented this.
-He almost appeared in the show's sixth season before backing out due to scheduling conflicts.
+He was unable to appear in the sixth season due to scheduling conflicts.

 Racing career

-His professional racing career started in the Sports Car Club of America (SCCA).
+McQueen's professional racing career started in the Sports Car Club of America (SCCA).
 McQueen competed in several types of racing from Motocross to the Baja 1000.
 He teamed with Belgian racing legend Jacky Ickx and his daughter Vanina, piloting a trio of Porsche 959s restored by Porsche Motorsports for the 2004 Goodwood event.
 Also in 2004, he qualified for the SCCA Runoffs, winning multiple events.
 Racing for Westernesse Racing, he finished fourth.

-In January 2006, he was seriously injured (suffering a broken lower left leg, two fractures to his vertebrae, and multiple rib fractures) in an accident at the Daytona International Speedway while practicing for the 24 Hours of Daytona Sports Car race.
+In January 2006, McQueen was seriously injured (suffering a broken lower left leg, two fractures to his vertebrae, and multiple rib fractures) in an accident at the Daytona International Speedway while practicing for the 24 Hours of Daytona Sports Car race.
 He returned to Daytona during the 2007 Rolex 24 Hours of Daytona race to thank the medics and track workers who he said saved his life.
 McQueen subsequently stated that his driving days were over and he wanted to become a team owner.

-In November 2007, he returned to the Daytona International Speedway and got behind the wheel of the Brumos 1975 Ecurie Escargot RSR, driving it in the exhibitions at the Porsche Rennsport Reunion III.
+In November 2007, McQueen returned to the Daytona International Speedway and got behind the wheel of the Brumos 1975 Ecurie Escargot RSR, driving it in the exhibitions at the Porsche Rennsport Reunion III.

-In January 2010, he started McQueen Racing, LLC, a company that partners with leaders in the motorcycle and custom-car industries towards development of high-performance, limited-edition custom cars, motorcycles, and accessories.
+In January 2010, McQueen started McQueen Racing, LLC, a company that partners with leaders in the motorcycle and custom-car industries towards development of high-performance, limited-edition custom cars, motorcycles, and accessories.
 The company is run by his children Chase and Madison.